alexdrone/Store/README.md

 ### Complex Dependencies

-Dependencies can be expressed using the `runGroup` DSL *(see above)*.

 You can form a dependency graph by manually constructing your transactions and use the `depend(on:)` method.

 ```swift
 let t1 = store.transaction(.addItem(cost: 125))